AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 - Provide the main unit name, so it can be instrumented automatically, and...

-- State the target configuration name and Ada runtime library so we won't have to pass explicit :option:`--target` and :option:`--RTS` on every command line involving project files afterwards.
+- State the target configuration name and Ada runtime library so we won't have to pass explicit :cmd-option:`--target` and :cmd-option:`--RTS` on every command line involving project files afterwards.

 For example: